sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>snappy</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Fast compression and decompression library
+Short desc    : Fast compression and decompression library
 URL          : https://github.com/google/snappy
-Лицензия     : BSD
+License      : BSD
-Описание     : Snappy is a compression/decompression library.
+Descript     : Snappy is a compression/decompression library.
 It does not aim for maximum
              : compression, or compatibility with any other compression library; instead, it
              : aims for very high speeds and reasonable compression.
 For instance, compared to
              : the fastest mode of zlib, Snappy is an order of magnitude faster for most